Tuesday, 16-12-2014. Day 118.

 There are four different chambers that comprise the site, but the first chamber is the most impressive, with something like 6,000 figures in various states of excavation lined up in marching formation.

 There are three other excavation chambers with a smaller number of warriors.
 Chamber two holds 2,000 or so warriors and horses, and chamber three contained only 68 warriors, mostly officers, and four horses.
-There’s also a fourth chamber that’s been largely unexcavated.
+There’s also a fourth chamber that’s remained largely unexcavated.

 While the sheer amount of work that went into making these figures is impressive enough, when you remember that each face is different (likely modeled on real members of the Emperor’s army), it’s pretty mind-blowing.

 As we looked at row upon row of terracotta warriors, some people visiting the site were more interested in photographing Frankie & Jackie than the terracotta warriors.
-Some even asked if they could have a picture with the girls.
+Some even asked if they could have a picture with the kids.

 After we finished with the four chambers, we had lunch at the restaurant (maybe there’s more than one, but we only know of the one), which was pretty good.
 They made noodle soup right there in front of you as you waited and it was pretty great.